malikwaqasmustafa/simple-website-subscription-example/README.md

 Welcome to the Subscription Platform Test Application!
 This is a simple application that demonstrates a subscription platform where users can subscribe to various websites and receive email notifications when new posts are published.

+**Access the API documentation:**

+**Open your web browser and navigate to http://localhost/request-docs.**

+The API documentation is generated using *OpenAPI 3.0, providing detailed information about the available endpoints and their usage.

+**Demo**

 ![Demo GIF](demo.gif)

 ## Installation